Contract Manufacturing – Definition

 Cost Analysis

-The costs of producing dietary supplements depend on the type of raw materials, the technology used and the scale of the order.
+Production costs of dietary supplements depend on the type of raw materials, the technology used and the scale of the order.
 A key element is to determine the budget for research and development (R&D), including laboratory tests, preparation of documentation and product registration.
-In 2025, an additional factor influencing expenses is inflation and increased regulatory requirements (e.g. EFSA or FDA guidelines).
+In 2025, additional factors influencing expenses are inflation and increased regulatory requirements (e.g. EFSA or FDA guidelines).
 Minimum expenses for testing can be several thousand zlotys, but in the case of complex recipes or imported ingredients, they can increase to several dozen thousand.

 Actual Production Costs